A binary operation on irreducible components of Lusztig's nilpotent varieties {I}: definition and properties: Quivers, preprojective algebras and nilpotent varieties

 Throughout this paper we fix an algebraically closed field $K$.
 All pertinent objects (vector spaces, algebras, tensor products, varieties, morphisms, dimensions, etc.) are implicitly over $K$.
 By convention, unless indicated otherwise, all modules are left-modules and all ideals are two-sided.
 We denote the dual of a vector space $V$ by $V^*$.
 For vector spaces $U,V$ we denote by $\Lin(U,V)$ the vector space of linear maps from $U$ to $V$.
 If $U=V$, we write for brevity $\Lin(V)=\Lin(V,V)$.

 For any finite set $A$, let $\N A$ be the free abelian monoid generated by $A$.
-We think of an element in $\N A$ as a set of elements of $A$ with multiplicities (i.e., a multiset).
+We think of an element in $\N A$ as either a set of elements of $A$ with multiplicities (i.e., a multiset), or a function from $A$ to $\N$.

+In this section we recall some standard definitions and facts about quivers, their representations and related cohomological and algebraic geometric aspects.
+We mainly follow Lusztig \cite{MR1088333} and Ringel \cite{MR1648647}.